Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab8.md

 \end{tabular}
 ```

-Now, a common ABM model for the beta distribution is Kirman Two State Model, which is expressed as a Markov
+Now, a common ABM model for the beta distribution is the
+Kirman Two State Model, which is expressed as a Markov
 Chain with specific state transitions probabilities:

 ```{raw} latex